TPZ-CORE/tpz_housing/README.md

 2. Add `ensure tpz_housing` after the **REQUIREMENTS** in the resources.cfg or server.cfg, depends where your scripts are located.

 ## General Information

-You can find 37 Houses by default (More will be added in future updates).

-All objects such as furnitures, are loaded client side (not synced), with a rendering system to create or delete this object based on the player distance - property distance.

-All objects will seem as synced but they actually not, since the objects are not movable, we dont have to sync them, but spawn them based on the closest player on a property, with this way, we avoid entity limitation crashes (pool-sizing).